wizarddewhite/Git-Test/kernel_code_reading/mm/memblock.md

 ## memblock_isolate_range()

+This function is used in several places, like memblock_remove_range() and memblock_set_node().
 The purpose of this function is used to split memblock regions.

 ```
                          (base,                         end)